 It’s something I frequently hear from my clients: “I don’t have time to take care of myself because I’m taking care of my _____.”
 (Fill in the blank with any number of things, kids, pets, work parents, house…) People have all kinds of things holding them back from taking care of themselves.
 Maybe something’s holding you back, too.
 What would you say if you filled in the blank for yourself?
-What’s getting in the way of taking care of you?
+What’s getting in the way of taking care of you and your diabetes?

 Most of my clients are women, and most of them put other people’s needs before their own.
 We are socialized to take care of others, and we view it as our job to make sure everyone else is OK before we do anything to care for ourselves.
 There’s nothing wrong with taking care of other people, but…